 GST Electronic Way Bill

 Electronic Way Bill is new concept under GST regime.
-Under Electronic way bill, every registered person should have furnished information, prior to commencement of movement of goods and generation of e-way bill.
-In this Article, we will have discussed concept of Electronic way bill.
+Eway is required only in case of Goods.
+Under Electronic way bill, every registered person should have furnished information, prior to commencement of movement of goods.
+In this Article, we will have discussed various concept of Electronic way bill.

 Furnishing of Information